vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 Login Succeeded
 =====
 ```

-## 5. Create a Kubernetes release content library and upload Kubernetes release images
-The Kubernetes release OVAs downloaded on the Bastion host and copied to the Admin host must be uploaded to a Content library within the vCenter.
-Before proceeding, you'll need to create a local content library.
-The "Create a Local Content Library (for Air-Gapped Cluster Provisioning)" [docuentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/administering-kubernetes-releases-for-tkg-service-clusters/create-a-local-content-library-for-air-gapped-cluster-provisioning.html) provides instructions on creating and importing Kubernetes Release (Kr) images into the content library. **Step #12** provides details on files (downloaded previously in step 1a) that need to be uploaded to the local content library.

 ## 6. Add the Enterprise Registry certificate to the Supervisor (Optional)
 The Supervisor must trust the Enterprise registry certificate.
 This step is optional and required only when using a certificate not signed by a trusted Certificate authority (e.g., a self-signed certificate).
 To perform this step, navigate to Workload Management -> Supervisor -> Configure -> Container Registries.
 Click on Add Registry.